 There are many kinds of fillings.
-One of our favorites is the lentil protein-packed filling.
-Get creative, think of it as a sandwich where you could pack your favorite ingredients' mix.
+Some of our favorites are the lentil protein-packed filling and the spinach ricotta empanadas.
+Get creative; think of it as a sandwich where you could pack the mix of your favorite ingredients.

 Caprese empanada.
 As described above, cut your tomato into medium pieces and drain its juices.
 Then add a fresh basil leave and vegan mozzarella cheese.
-This way you have another simple vegan empanadas filling, with only three ingredients and no cooking required.
+This way, you have another simple vegan empanada filling with only three ingredients and no cooking required.

-- Chop the green onion tops, garlic, and parsley.2.5 oz green onions, 3 garlic cloves, 1 bunch parsley
+- Chop the green onion tops, garlic, and parsley.

-- Quarter the mushrooms and cube the vegan mozzarella.15 oz cremini mushrooms
+- Quarter the mushrooms and cube the vegan mozzarella.

-- Sauté the onions, garlic, thyme and parsley with the olive oil for 2 minutes and add the mushrooms.15 oz cremini mushrooms, 2.5 oz green onions, 1 bunch parsley, 3 garlic cloves, 1 tablespoon thyme, 1 teaspoon olive oil
+- Sauté the onions, garlic, thyme and parsley with the olive oil for 2 minutes and add the mushrooms.

 - Stir until golden and add a pinch of salt and pepper.